Unveiling the Giants: Exploring the World of Long-Necked Dinosaurs

 -

 Titanosauria: This group represents the last surviving lineage of sauropods, thriving until the very end of the Cretaceous period.
 Titanosaurs were incredibly diverse, with sizes ranging from relatively small to absolutely colossal.
-Argentinosaurus, potentially the largest land animal ever, belongs to this group.
+Argentinosaurus, potentially the largest land animal ever, belongs to this group It's one of those things that adds up..

 -

 Camarasauridae: These were more "stocky" sauropods with shorter necks compared to the Diplodocids and Brachiosaurids.
-Camarasaurus is a well-known example, characterized by its robust build and spoon-shaped teeth.
+Camarasaurus is a well-known example, characterized by its solid build and spoon-shaped teeth It's one of those things that adds up..

 Defining Characteristics of Long-Necked Dinosaurs